dmitrykudinov/CarND-Behavioral-Cloning-P3/README.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* ./success/1-2/model.py containing the script to create and train the model
+* ./model.py containing the script to create and train the model
-* ./success/1-2/drive.py for driving the car in autonomous mode
+* ./drive.py for driving the car in autonomous mode
-* ./success/1-2/model.h5 containing a trained convolution neural network
+* ./model.h5 containing a trained convolution neural network
-* ./success/1-2/output.mp4 video of a successful run around BOTH track tracks with a single model
+* ./output.mp4 video of a successful run around BOTH track tracks with a single model
 * ./README.md this writeup summarizing the results

-Additional model to illustrate the Notes section on image quality down below:
-* ./success/1-dirt-road/model.py
-* ./success/1-dirt-road/model.h5
-* ./success/1-dirt-road/output.mp4 video of the 1 track lap which includes portion of the dirt road shortcut

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing